 As usual, we understand the integral in the sense of principal value if $E$ is unbounded, e.g.

 Indeed, if $R>|z|$, then

 where we used the formula $\bar\partial k_z=-\pi\delta_z$.

 The following characterization of quadrature domains is well-known, see Lemma 2.3 in \cite{AS76}.
-We will nonetheless outline the proof because it gives us an expression for the Schwarz function, see \eqref{SrC} below, that will be repeatedly used later.
+We will nonetheless outline the proof because it will give us an expression for the Schwarz function, see \eqref{SrC} below, that we will repeatedly use later.

 \begin{lemma} $\Omega$ is a quadrature domain if and only if $\Omega$ has a Schwarz function.
 In this case we have the identity

 \end{lemma}

 \begin{proof} Suppose first that $\Omega$ has a Schwarz function.
 Since $S$ is continuous up to the boundary and is finite on $\partial \Omega$, there are only finitely many poles of $S$ inside $\Omega$.
 Let us define $r$ as a (unique) rational function which has exactly the same poles and the same principal parts at the poles as $S$, and which satisfies $r(\infty)=0$ if $\Omega$ is bounded and